 Topology synchronization (CIs) between UCMDB and OMi and between UCMDB and SM in case of using an external UCMDB

 If you are using a standalone CMDB, you need to do the following before continuing with the OMi- SM integration:

 Set up the integration between OMi and UCMDB.

-Integrate the UCMDB with SM to synchronize CIs from the UCMDB to SM.
-For details, see the Service Manager Universal CMDB Integration Guide.
+Integrate UCMDB with SM to synchronize CIs from UCMDB to SM.

 Incident exchange between SM and OMi.
 OMi enables you to forward events from OMi to SM.
 Forwarded events and subsequent event changes are synchronized back from SM to OMi.
 You can also drill down from OMi events to SM incidents.
 For details, see Incident Exchange (OMi - SM) integration.

 Downtime exchange between OMi and SM.
 OMi enables you to forward downtimes (also known as outages) from OMi to SM, and from SM to OMi.
 The downtime defined in OMi is directed to SM as an incident, and vice versa.
 For details, see Downtime Exchange between OMi and Service Manager.

 View planned changes and incident details in Service Health.
 This integration enables you to view planned changes and incident details in the Changes and Incidents tab in the 360° View page in Service Health.
-For details, see the OMi Integration Guide.
+For details, see OMi - Service Manager integration overview.

 Service Manager Query Security: If you have set up an integration from OMi to SM, there is a CI context menu that enables you to access SM from OMi Service Health.
 This drill-down option is not available if you have enabled Service Manager query security.